roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-13 ****** byJust_Plain_Bob© As she settled in behind her desk on Monday morning she thought about her weekend.
+As she settled in behind her desk on Monday morning she thought about her weekend.
 Jake had come home from his trip to Atlanta Friday evening and he had wanted to play.
 For the first time in months he was actually the first one to use her pussy.
 Dan had been out of town and there had been no other way for her to get herself laid before going home to Jake.
 As Jake did her she realized how much she hated giving Jake her body unless someone else had used it first.
 She knew she had to do it in order to keep him happy while she stabbed him in the back time after time after time, but she still didn't like it.

  She was glad that it would soon be over.
 He would get his promotion and that would trigger the divorce and she would be rid of him.
 Her plan was simple.
 Harvey would tell her when they were giving Jake the promotion.
 The night before he received it she would feed him her pussy with another man's cum still inside of it and the next day when he came home beaming over his promotion she would hit him with the divorce papers.
 When the divorce was final she would hand Jake her little black book and explain to him what it was.
 Then it would be time to start a new life.
 Knowing that it would soon be over helped make sex with Jake bearable over the rest of the weekend.